sitespeedio/browsertime/README.md

 <pre>
 $ docker build -t sitespeedio/browsertime .
-$ docker run --shm-size=1g --rm -v "$(pwd)":/browsertime sitespeedio/browsertime -n 1 --video --speedIndex https://www.sitespeed.io/
+$ docker run --shm-size=1g --rm -v "$(pwd)":/browsertime sitespeedio/browsertime -n 1 https://www.sitespeed.io/
 </pre>

 ## Connectivity

 You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
-The best way to do that is to setup a network bridge in Docker.
+The best way to do that is to setup a network bridge in Docker or use our connectivity engine Throttle.

-Default we use [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency is Python 2.7 but we have a problem with that together with Selenium, so that it is kind of unusable right now.
-Help us fix that in [#229](https://github.com/sitespeedio/browsertime/issues/229).

-If you run Docker you can use tc as connectivity engine but that will only set the latency, if you want to set the download speed you need to create a network bridge in Docker.

 Here's an full example to setup up Docker network bridges on a server that has tc installed: